-The Caywoods migrated to Ironton in 1847, when Julia was age six, and they were considered "one of [Ironton’s] most prominent families, which took a leading part in the early history of the city."
+The Caywoods had migrated to Ironton in 1847, when Julia was age six.
+They were considered "one of [Ironton’s] most prominent families, which took a leading part in the early history of the city."

 The Murdocks adopted a son, Clarence K. Murdock, shortly after he was born in 1878.
 Later, they raised Clarence’s children from their infancy -- Thomas Murdock and Martha Murdock.
 Julia "was a life-long Christian and so long as her health permitted took an active interest in the affairs of the Methodist Church," said the Evening Tribune.

 During the Civil War, Thomas joined an Army regiment.
 However, the specific identity of his unit is not known.
 In the winter of 1862-1863, Thomas went to West Virginia to visit his brother Israel, who was an officer with the 2nd West Virginia Cavalry.
 In his own words, Thomas:

 ...went to Camp Pratt, W.Va., taking with me packages & boxes of delicacies for the members of the 2" W.Va.
 Cav. sent by friends in Ironton.
 Upon reaching Camp Pratt I found that my said brother & his Co. was at Fayetteville, W.Va.
 It being in winter and a deep snow on the ground I went no farther but the supplies I had for Co.
 B. was forwarded.